-The school is staffed by certified lay teachers or Religious who are responsible for teaching the core subjects as well as Religion, Portuguese, and technology.
-Other part-time teachers instruct the students in physical education, art and music.
+The school is staffed by certified lay teachers or Religious who are responsible for teaching the core subjects as well as Religion & Portuguese.
+Other teachers instruct the students in physical education, art and music.
 The pastor of Espirito Santo Church is available for liturgies, prayer services, Reconciliation and religious instruction.